kehantan/labbook/docs/buffers_solutions/2_dmem.rst

 2% DMEM
 =======

-This is for cell culture related to virus.
+2% DMEM is used for cell culture related to virus.

 Requires